xAdrianCx/TKINTER-Ord16/README.txt

 This is used on creating monthly reports.

 HOW TO USE:
 	1. Clone the repository on your PC.
-You can find need libraries on requirements.txt.
+You can find needed libraries on requirements.txt.
 	2. Run the ord16.py.
 	3. Select the month.
-	4. Select "Import file" - here we need to import the file with needed data for reporting.
+	4. Select "Import file" - here we need to import the file with needed data for reporting(database).
 	5. Select "Save file to..." - select where you want to save the files.
 	6. Press Generate files. - generates the files.
 ADD NEW SUPPLIER TO DATABASE: